'Operation Lotus' failed in Chhattisgarh: JCC (J) chief Renu Jogi; BJP denies | Politics

 Opposition parties claim 'Operation Lotus' is the BJP's strategy to destabilise non-BJP governments by engineering a split or through other means.
 The BJP denies any such strategy.
 Denying the allegation, senior BJP MLA Ajay Chandrakar took a dig at Renu Jogi and Amit Jogi, saying the saffron party does not need to run any kind of ''operation'' to (merge) a party with two members- mother and son.
 Dharamjeet Singh, who represents the Lormi Assembly segment, was expelled from the party for six years for ignoring the interests of Scheduled Caste, Scheduled Tribe and Other Backward Classes (OBC) communities and acting against the principles laid by the founder of the party.

-On Monday, he admitted he and Pramod Sharma had met with Shah but denied he wanted to join BJP. ''I went to the function as we were invited and people from different walks of life were also present there to listen to the home minister.
+On Monday, he admitted he and Pramod Sharma had gone to Shah's function but denied meeting Shah. ''I went to the function as we were invited and people from different walks of life were also present there to listen to the home minister.
 I did not go there to join the BJP or to meet Shah,'' he had told reporters.

 He also accused the party leadership of removing him to cover up their “malpractices”.